Add or Edit an Organization

 - Name — This is the assigned name of the System Group, Group, System User, or User.
 The list is sorted by name in alphabetical order by default.

-- Role — A role represents a set of permissions to apply actions to objects.
-If you have the appropriate permissions you can select the default role (determined by the Set as Default option from Role Permissions), another of the predefined roles, or a custom role created for the Organization.
-By default, the predefined roles have the following permissions:
+- Role — The User's Organization role within the project.
+Like a System role, an Organization role represents a set of permissions to apply actions to objects.
+If you have the appropriate permissions you can select the default role (determined by the Set as Default option on the Role Permissions page), another of the predefined roles, or a custom role created for the Organization.
+By default, the predefined Organization roles have the following permissions:

 - Organization Administrator — Always has permissions to manage all Organization Settings and all aspects of Projects within the Organization; cannot be edited or deleted.